 From the earliest period of deposit large numbers of books were received, but up to the end of the 19th century, and even later, the somewhat different statutory arrangements under which the Library had to discharge its privilege, together with a rather more limited view of what was worthy of preservation, meant that many books were not added to the collection at the time.

 Large numbers of these have been acquired subsequently by gift or purchase, and the task of retrospectively filling gaps in the national collection continues at the present day.

 Current legal deposit legislation

-Currently the deposit privilege is based on the Legal Deposit Libraries Act 2003.
+The deposit privilege is based on the Legal Deposit Libraries Act 2003.
 This Act continues the basic provisions for print publications established earlier by the Copyright Act 1911, Section 15, and allows for subsequent regulations to be introduced for non-print publications.
 By reciprocal legislation, UK libraries have similar rights in the Republic of Ireland.
-For further information, contact the Legal Deposit Unit.
+For further information, contact the Acquisitions Team.